Reading-eScience-Centre/coverage-restapi/spec.md

 **Requirement:** If the format supports resource identifiers (as above), then the collection elements have to be associated to the collection resource and *not* the page resource.
 Only the navigation links may be associated with the page resource.
-If the format does not support resource identifiers, then a Link header with `ref="canonical"` is required that links back to the collection resource.

 **Recommendation:** If a collection offers pages, then the collection resource should redirect to the first page with a "303 See Other" HTTP status.